UniversityofBrighton/2023-fair-multidimensional-media/episodes/uniform-resource-locators.Rmd

 :::::::::::::::::::::::: solution

-You will notice that the URL that contains the **#** symbol in the URL takes you to the sepecific section with the 17 SDG goals.
+You will notice that the URL that contains the **#** symbol in the URL takes you to the specific section with the 17 SDG goals.
 :::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::::::::::::::